 - Ask why your SSN is requested and suggest alternatives like using your driver’s license number.

 - If the company insists on having your SSN, explain that you will take your business elsewhere.
 If the company persists, follow through on your promise.

 - If your employer releases or displays your SSN, explain why you disapprove of this practice.
 Some employers do not treat SSNs as confidential information.
 They may be willing to change their policy when they understand the twin dangers of invasion of privacy and potential for fraud.
-As explained above, laws in California and New York place restrictions on the display and transmission of SSNs by companies.
+As explained above, laws in California and New York and some other states place restrictions on the display and transmission of SSNs by companies.

 - If your bank, credit union or other financial service provider uses your Social Security number as a personal identification number (PIN) or as the identifier for banking by phone or the Internet, write a letter of complaint.
 Demand to have a different PIN and/or identification number assigned.
 Explain why the SSN is an extremely poor choice for a password or security code.
 If you voluntarily use the last four digits of your SSN as your PIN for ATM and other banking or credit transactions, change it to something else, but not to a common number such as your birthdate, telephone number, or ZIP code.

 - If you fear your SSN has gotten into the wrong

 hands, take the following steps to reduce the risk of new accounts being

 - Place a 90-day fraud alert on your credit reports by calling one of the three credit bureaus: TransUnion (800) 680-7289; Equifax (888) 766-0008; Experian (888) 397-3742.
 Then renew the fraud alert every 90 days.